xtompie/dx/content/modularization.md

 ## The module signature

 A module signature is the contract between the JavaScript and the HTML, without a type system.
 It lists the namespaced attributes, the values they hold, and the functions that run on them.
-Nesting matters: it shows which parts sit inside which, wherever a function depends on that hierarchy.
+Nesting matters: it shows which parts are inside which, wherever a function depends on that hierarchy.

 ```
 < todo-space>